The Survivors Justice Project fights for the decarceration of survivors of domestic violence.

 Screen Beyond Survival & Host a Panel Discussion.

-This inspiring film tells the story of the Domestic Violence Survivors Justice Act (DVSJA) and honors the resilience of the currently and formerly incarcerated survivors who fought for it.
+This inspiring film tells the story of the DVSJA and honors the resilience of the currently and formerly incarcerated survivors who fought for it.

-So far, under the DVSJA’s resentencing provision, over 228 years of needless incarceration have been saved from earliest possible release, including 20 potential life sentences.
+So far, 82 survivors have been resentenced after filing DVSJA applications, resulting in over 240 years of needless incarceration saved from what would have been their earliest possible release, and eliminating 20 potential life sentences.

 The numbers tell a powerful story of the DVSJA’s impact and SJP’s work.